-Holidays are not just about checking a new country off the list.
-They are about experiencing a new culture.
-And as this typically includes tucking into the local cuisine and wine, staying fit and trim while on holiday is a challenge.
+Holidays aren’t just about checking a new country off the list.
+They’re about experiencing a new culture.
+But, as this typically includes tucking into the local cuisine and wine, staying fit and trim while on holiday is a challenge.

-A good exercise routine is all about… routine.
-A holiday is not routine.
-You don’t have access to your usual gym; you might not know a safe running route; your meals are being prepared for you and your sleep patterns are affected by different time zones.
+A good exercise regime is all about routine.
+And a holiday is not routine.
+You don’t have access to your usual gym, you might not know a safe running route, your meals are usually prepared for you, and your sleep patterns are affected by different time zones.

 Even if you’re not a runner, taking a walk and stretching your legs is the best exercise for burning calories.
 Exploration is what travel is all about.